Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/README.rst

    LOCALVERSION can be set in the "General Setup" menu.

- - In order to boot your new kernel, you'll need to copy the kernel image (e.g. .../linux/arch/x86/boot/bzImage after compilation) to the place where your regular bootable kernel is found.
+ - In order to boot your new kernel, you'll need to copy the kernel image (e.g. .../linaos/arch/x86/boot/bzImage after compilation) to the place where your regular bootable kernel is found.

  - Booting a kernel directly from a floppy without the assistance of a bootloader such as LILO, is no longer supported.

-   If you boot Linux from the hard drive, chances are you use LILO, which uses the kernel image as specified in the file /etc/lilo.conf.
+   If you boot LinaOS from the hard drive, chances are you use LILO, which uses the kernel image as specified in the file /etc/lilo.conf.
 The kernel image file is usually /vmlinuz, /boot/vmlinuz, /bzImage or /boot/bzImage.
 To use the new kernel, save a copy of the old image